 - And more

-The family of the fiance will have various distinct and separate claims for loss of society, loss of support and similar legal causes of action.
+The family of the fiance will have various distinct and separate claims for loss of society, loss of support, and similar legal causes of action.

 Let’s assume, in our example, that there are two insurance policies that cover the driver of the pickup and another defendant.
 Assume that the combined policy limit is $1.5 million.
 Experienced Louisiana personal injury lawyers will negotiate with the carriers and will work to convince them to offer the combined policy limit as a potential settlement.
 If that happens, then the team of lawyers representing the fiancee and the team representing the fiance’s family will negotiate and, maybe, agree that the policy limit is fair and then agree on an equitable split.
 Maybe the parties agree that $1 million is fair for the fiancee and the remainder is fair for the family.
-A higher amount is reasonable for the fiancee since she suffered severe injuries and has medical bills to pay and may have future lost income, medical bills, and other expenses.
-If the parties come to agreement, then settlement papers are signed, the insurance carriers pay out, the attorneys are paid their contingency fees and the case is finished.
+A higher amount is reasonable for the fiancee since she suffered severe injuries and has medical bills to pay, and may have future lost income, medical bills, and other expenses.
+If the parties come to an agreement, then settlement papers are signed, the insurance carriers pay out, the attorneys are paid their contingency fees, and the case is finished.
 No lawsuit is filed if there is a settlement.
 On the other hand, if the parties do not agree that the policy limits adequately compensate the victims or cannot agree on an equitable split, then the case moves to litigation.

 Mansfield Melancon Attorneys can Help!